Contact US NOTIFY ME INFORMATION SESSION

 4. What is the cost of the program?

-All Fellows will be required to provide a $250 deposit which will be refunded upon completion of the program and other post-program obligations.
+All Fellows will be required to provide a 1000NIS deposit which will be refunded upon completion of the program and other post-program obligations.
 Birthright Israel Excel may offer you the opportunity to voluntarily donate all or part of your deposit to support future programming, however, this decision is made solely at your discretion.

 5. What are the commitment requirements for Israeli Excel Fellows?

 Fellows are obligated to take part in five mandatory events: Orientation Session (in beginning of May), Opening Seminar, Opening Event, first Group Weekend and Closing Event.
 In addition, we expect the Israeli Excel Fellows to take part in as many ongoing evening programming events as possible.
 Out of more than 30 different events during the summer, participants must attend a minimum of 10 events.
-You can view a sample calendar HERE.

 6. What is the role of the Israeli Excel Fellows?